logo for the League of Women Voters of Topeka and Shawnee County

 Local Observer Reports

 LWV observers keep you informed about what is happening in local government.
 The Local Observer Corps volunteers attend city, county and school board meetings and take notes.
-Read the Observer reports-April.
+Read the Observer reports for the October 2024 Voter.

 Board Briefs